 Before you even formulate the content or curriculum of your lesson, how does the pencil the students will use impact the values being taught?
 What about cross-country skis, winter clothing, and outdoor shelters?
 In this workshop, by critically examining how the media (a broad term encompassing communications devices and methods, transportation modes and means, physical objects, and organizational structures) of educational settings shape our relations to space and time, we will uncover the overlooked importance of media on the values and lessons disseminated via education.
 With a particular emphasis on winter, we will learn how modes of transportation (such as cross-country skis) and aspects of shelter (such as clothing and wall tents) play a fundamental role in building communities of care and warmth between humans and nonhumans.
 No technologies are neutral and, as such, being intentional about one’s media is the first step in building resilient and caring educational communities.

-2024 Annual Fall Conference
+Workshop: 2024 Annual Fall Conference

 Hosted by: The Council of Outdoor Educators of Ontario (COEO)